Birthday giftfic for NHOrus, not all that belated compared to some other giftfics I owe. I hope you enjoy it!

 Zero looked down into the box.
 He didn't have to express his irritation.
 It was understood.

 The top part was a simple t-shirt that wouldn't restrict the movement of his arms.
 Green, because green wasn't associated with either of them and also probably because X just liked the color.
 He'd also mentioned something about it being a good thing if clothing matched your eyes or highlighted the color, which was important for humans whose genes didn't produce eye pigment and therefore their eyes only appeared to be colors other than black and brown because of refraction and colors picked up from the environment and the nearby lighting.
-Since Zero's eyes were probably going to look green anyway (unless they were attacked, although the stress of having to keep someone alive through that might keep them from calming to blue), better make sure that he was in conditions where eyes could normally appear green.
+Since Zero's eyes were probably going to look green anyway (unless they were attacked, although the stress of having to keep someone alive through that might keep them from calming to blue), better make sure that he was in conditions where eyes would normally appear green.

 So maybe that desire for some variety in their lives was why humans would go so far as to hit up sperm banks so their children would have malfunctional hair and optic colors.
 He'd asked X if there was a similarly prized broken skin pigment gene, but apparently that one had too many negative health effects since that pigment was an important component of their built-in radiation shielding.
 Zero was sure that otherwise, humans would be all for white skin with blue and red stripes.

 The long brown leather gloves were going to restrict his hand movements a little, but even though no human clothing was an acceptable substitute for armor, they'd provide at least some amount of protection that would be worthwhile if Zero was actually a human.
-If in the course of this he had to do something that might have injured a human, then wearing some protective gear would cause fewer questions when he wasn't injured.
+If he had to do something that might have injured a human, then wearing some protective gear would cause fewer questions when he wasn't injured.
 If he was going to be driving a ride chaser for this, he'd have needed a leather jacket, too.
 A leather jacket and leather…

 Now he glared down at them.